harvard-microrobotics/tag2arrange/README.md

 1. Set up item directory in the `config/items` directory.
 To create this directory from item geometry:
     1. Create a spreadsheet listing the item's tag id, length, width, height and object shape
-    2. Import a trained model as a pmml file
+    2. Import a trained classification model as a pmml file
     3. Run the `create_dir.py` script which will output a yaml file

 ## Usage